Peppadew vs Piquillo: Pickled Sweet Heat or Spanish Roast

 Shopping Label Rule

 Buy by label, not by vague red-pepper wording.
-PEPPADEW brand or sweet piquante points to the South African pickled product, while Pimiento del Piquillo de Lodosa points to the Spanish roasted lane.
+PEPPADEW brand or sweet piquante points to the South African pickled product, while Pimiento del Piquillo de Lodosa points to the Spanish roasted role.

 Peppadew Pepper vs Piquillo Pepper FAQ